GoJamie/PWP/README.md

 ## Running the client

-Before running the client, you need to install Node.js <a>https://nodejs.org/en/download/</a>
+Before running the client, you need to install Node.js <a>https://nodejs.org/en/download/</a>.
+Then navigate to event-client and run  `npm install` for installing all the nesseccary dependencies.
+When you have all dependencies then run `npm run start`.
+Make sure you already run the server.